Workflow

 Create intensity trajectories and images

-Differences in donor and acceptor emission detection efficiencies and quantum yields is introduced here, by adjusting donor fluorescence intensities with the gamma factor γ.
+Differences in donor and acceptor instrumental detection efficiencies and fluorophore quantum yields is induced here, by adjusting donor fluorescence intensities with the \(\gamma\) factor:

-Imperfect experimental setup is simulated by adding channel-specific bleedthrough bt and direct excitation dE to the respective fluorescence intensities.
+Imperfection in the detection and exitation paths of the instrument is simulated by adding channel-specific bleedthrough and direct excitation to the acceptor fluorescence intensity, such that:

 Conversion to fluorescence